Rakeshkumar-7/Rakeshkumar-7/README.md

 I'm probably doing one of these things right now:

 - Playing games with my friends
-- Learning something new in a programming language or economics or investing
+- Learning something new in a programming language or investing or ... (the list keeps changing)
-- Binging anime
-- College work 😵
 - ~~Working on some project only to forget about it a couple days later~~

 <p align="center"><img src="https://github-readme-stats.vercel.app/api?username=Rakeshkumar-7&show_icons=true&theme=onedark"/></p>